sales manager job description

 Sales Managers must continuously stay at the top of their game to not only perform their duties as expected, but to also inspire those around them.
 Therefore, it is common for Sales Manager job candidates to include on their resumes courses they have taken in the areas of sales, marketing, communications, public speaking, management and technology.

-The best Sales Manager job applicants are at Randstad!
-Click here to find out how our team can connect you with dozens of Sales Managers looking for positions.
+Looking for a Sales Manager?
+Find out how our team can connect you with dozens of Sales Managers looking for positions.